 Finding a happy balance will have a positive impact on both your physical and mental health.

 The NHS recommends 30 minutes of exercise a day for adults and 60 minutes for children.
-This can be anything that raises your heart rate from walking, jogging and cycling through to running, swimming and sports.
+Walking, jogging, cycling, running, swimming, and sports are all examples of activities that elevate your heart rate.
 See some tips to keep kids active.

 For example, could lockdown be the excuse to help you start your Couch to 5k journey?